Deir Muqaran

 Deir Muqaran (دير مقرن) is a village in southern Syria, administratively part of the Rif Dimashq Governorate, located northwest of Damascus in Wadi Barada.
 Nearby localities include Ain al-Fijah, Deir Qanun, al-Dimas, Jdeidat al-Wadi, Kfeir al-Zayt and Basimah.
 According to the Syria Central Bureau of Statistics, Deir Muqaran had a population of 4,803 in the 2004 census.
 Its inhabitants are predominantly Sunni Muslims.

+History

+In 1838, Eli Smith noted that Deir Muqaran‘s population was Sunni Muslim.